Blogs by Family Perspectives

 Arguing, Staying on Track

 There are several tips that are helpful to keep in mind when having a sensitive discussion with one’s spouse.
 It is important that both parties are in agreement on a good time to talk, both are well rested, and both partners are not overly stressed or angry.
-Using the “D” word (divorce) when angry, arguing in front of the children, and only looking at your spouse’s flaws are no-no’s when arguing.
 Today I want to focus on staying on topic in arguments.

 How to Rebuild Trust in Your Relationship